40104/SecretsManager/README.md

 This is a convenient, multi-platform IDE with many plugins for any task.

 List of plugins used:<br />
- - Go - for help with writing Go code
+:heavy_minus_sign: Go - for help with writing Go code
- - Remote - SSH - for easy connection to the server on which the work was carried out
+:heavy_minus_sign: Remote - SSH - for easy connection to the server on which the work was carried out
- - GitHub Pull Requests and Issues - for help with GitHub commits and branches
+:heavy_minus_sign: GitHub Pull Requests and Issues - for help with GitHub commits and branches

 List of favorite shortcuts:<br />
- - 'Ctrl + c' - Copy
+:heavy_minus_sign: 'Ctrl + c' - Copy
- - 'Ctrl + v' - Paste
+:heavy_minus_sign: 'Ctrl + v' - Paste
- - 'Ctrl + f' - Search
+:heavy_minus_sign: 'Ctrl + f' - Search
- - 'Ctrl + '' - Console
+:heavy_minus_sign: 'Ctrl + '' - Console
- - 'Ctrl + r' - Replace
+:heavy_minus_sign: 'Ctrl + r' - Replace

 ## 11. Functional Programming